adompeldorius/springrollup/README.md

 #### Frozen mode

 Under normal circumstances, a user may withdraw their funds by sending an L2 transfer to an L1 address that they own.
-If the transfer is censored by the operator, the user may instead send a `ForceWithdrawal` operation to the inbox on L1, which the operator is forced to process when posting the next rollup block.
+If the transfer is censored by the operator, the user may instead send a `ForceWithdrawal` operation to the inbox on L1, which the operator is forced to process in the next rollup block.

-If the operator don't post a new rollup block within 3 days, anyone can call a `Freeze` command in the L1 contract.
+If the operator doesn't post a new rollup block within 3 days, anyone can call a `Freeze` command in the L1 contract.
 When the rollup is frozen, users may withdraw the amount determined by

 * their balance in a block `b` with `blockNum >= lastSeenBlockNum(address)`,
 * *minus* the total amount *sent from* the user in the pending transactions in the same block `b` (if `blockNum == lastSeenBlockNum(address)`),